CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 We do ask for a RM20 registration fee.
 At the end of the class, you may decide to have it refunded to you, or not.

 ##How do I sign up?
-Just fill out this online form here and we will email you with a confirmation of your seat in this course!
+Just fill out this online form (<strong>soon to come, please check back next week</strong>) and we will email you with a confirmation of your seat in this course!
 We will notify you and put you on the waiting list if all seats have been taken.

 ##I got a seat!
 What now?
 Hang in tight till March the 29th!
-Do not hestitate to message us on Facebook at Code Equality or email us at codeequality@gmail.com for further questions.
+Do not hestitate to message us on Facebook at Code Equality or email us at <a href="mailto:codeequality@gmail.com">codeequality@gmail.com</a> for further questions.

 ##Who are you guys?
 And why are you doing this?
 To find out more about Code Equality, check out our About section.

 ##I have more questions!
-Just send them to us via Facebook or via email at codeequality@gmail.com and we'll get back to you ASAP!
+Just send them to us via Facebook or via email at <a href="mailto:codeequality@gmail.com">codeequality@gmail.com</a> and we'll get back to you ASAP!